g14a/fable-assignment/README.md

 }
 ```
 2. A `logs.txt` file gets generated on startup and the application flushes the logs to the db every 30 seconds.

+PS: I've tried running the application and sending a massive load of 100k requests per second and my machine broke.
+Load testing took some time.
+I could only go until 10k requests per sec on my machine finally.